GoKo-Son626/linux_config/linux-tools-config.md

   - sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.10 1
     - Map the command `/usr/bin/python` to `python3.10`, so that executing `python` will use Python version 3.10 (for compatibility with some plugins).
   - export NVM_DIR=/root/.nvm
-  - wget -q0 https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | zsh : **"download and run NVM-install-script, NVM:best to install the Node.js, also for neovim"**
+  - wget -qO https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | zsh : **"download and run NVM-install-script, NVM:best to install the Node.js, also for neovim"**

 - nextcloud
   - sudo add-apt-repository ppa:nextcloud-devs/client